Registering for the Virtual CTF

 Individuals:

 If you are registering to play as an individual you must still create a team of 1.
 To register as an individual select Register from the navigation bar.
-Fill out the username, valid email address, affiliation (school, club, company), registration # (from your registration receipt), and password for your user.
+Fill out the username, valid email address, affiliation (school, club, company), and password for your user.
 Please remember your user id and password.
 After registering, you'll be presented with the options to create or join a team.

 For your team name insert your team name (can be the user id you just created, or a new team name).
 Select a password.
 If at a later time you want to invite others to join your team you can forward the team name and password for them to join.